-The courses are developed and taught by Pennsylvania-certified teachers located in Chester County.
+The courses are developed and taught by Pennsylvania-certified teachers.
 In addition, BVA curriculum (unlike national providers) includes and assesses Pennsylvania state standards.
-Thus, BVA delivers the same high quality instruction found in neighborhood schools.
+Thus, BVA delivers the same high-quality instruction found in neighborhood schools.

 A variety of courses and academic levels are available.
 Students may work at their own pace as long as they meet deadlines.
 Short-term, skill-building and remedial coursework is also available.
-Since communication is integral to student success, BVA teachers are available by phone, in “virtual offices”, and by email.
-Teachers have frequent communication with students, primarily through email, and if requested, they will copy local school contacts on any electronic communications.
+Since communication is integral to student success, BVA teachers are available by phone, in “virtual offices”, by email and within the actual course platforms.
+Teachers have frequent communication with students, primarily through written digital communication (e.g. email and messaging within our course platforms (LMSs) and student information system (Genius SIS), and if requested, they will copy local school contacts on any electronic communications.

 For schools, students, or parents looking to supplement course offerings, address scheduling conflicts, or solve home-bound needs through quality instruction, BVA may be the ideal solution.